-If a MathML fragment is parsed without a DTD, in other words as a well-formed XML fragment, it is the responsibility of the processing application to treat these whitespace characters as not significant.
+If a MathML fragment is parsed without a DTD, in other words as a well-formed XML fragment, it is the responsibility of the processing application to treat the whitespace whitespace characters occurring outside of token elements as not significant.

-An SGML parser (such as nsgmls) can be used to validate MathML.
+An SGML parser, such as nsgmls, can be used to validate MathML.
 In this case an SGML declaration defining the constraints of XML applicable to an SGML parser must be used.
 See the note on SGML and XML.